jcgl17/wnl/README.md

 # `wnl`—Wait 'n' Listen

 This is a tool to facilitate ["Unix as IDE"](https://blog.sanctum.geek.nz/series/unix-as-ide/) workflows.
-It enables quick and easy execution of common tasks.
-It especially makes it easy to bind those tasks to keyboard shortcuts.
+It enables easy execution/automation of ad-hoc tasks.
+For example, you can bind those tasks to keyboard shortcuts.

+**Note:** wnl does not manage keyboard shortcuts;
+you yourself must bind shortcuts to `wnlctl` within your Desktop Environment or similar.

 If you have a command you want to be able to trigger again and again, preface the command with 'wnl':